iiDk-the-actual/iis.Stupid.Menu/SECURITY.md

 > [!CAUTION]
 > Please do not post any found vulnerabilities publically anywhere.
 I wish to have all security and privacy related issues handled safely.
+> You may alert users about the vulnerabilities after they are patched.